 Yes.
 If you are a taxpayer then the payment is taxable but is not subject to National Insurance contributions.
 HMRC will automatically collect tax from your pay through your tax code.
 If you are self-employed, you should report the payment on your 20/21 self-assessment tax return.

 pdf Read the self-isolation support payment privacy notice (107 KB) to find out how we will use your personal data to process your application.

 If you are on a low income but do not qualify for a self-isolation support payment, or the local discretionary scheme, then you may be able to apply for Statutory Sick Pay, Universal Credit or another benefit.

 Other help while you are self-isolating

-If you need help while you are self-isolating, such as deliveries of food or medicine, then please fill in the Worcestershire Here 2 Help I need help form.
+If you need help while you are self-isolating, such as deliveries of food or medicine, Complete Worcestershire Here 2 Help I need help form.